HazyResearch/deepdive/doc/developer.md

 * `shell/` contains the code for the general `deepdive` command-line interface.
 * `test/` at the top as well as `*/test/` under each subdirectory contain the test code.
 * `util/` contains other utilities for installation, build, and development.
+* `conda.recipe/` contains the conda recipe for building a redistributable Deepdive conda package.

 DeepDive build is controlled by several files: